 Bone items are more fragile because they are more fibrous and porous.
 These should be treated with a light, clear mineral oil.

 Ultimately, the best way to preserve a scrimshaw piece is to be preventative.
-A few tips for this include:

 - Keep the piece out of direct sunlight